About the Forum

 The Arctic Mayors’ Forum is an organization that aims to give local governments a voice in the development of the Arctic.
 Until now, the Arctic governance system has offered no formalized and structured procedure for local communities to be involved on a continuous basis in Arctic policymaking.

-Members represent represents local governments in the arctic states of USA, Russia, Canada, Iceland, Greenland, Faroe Islands, Finland and Norway.
+Members represent local governments in the arctic states of USA, Russia, Canada, Iceland, Greenland, Finland and Norway.
+Faroe Islands were a part of the Forum until 2022.

 Mayors and elected leaders from northern local governments within the Arctic states saw the need to create a common platform for cooperation to advocate the interests of the people and communities in the Arctic.